-Henry’s break with Rome meant the destruction of all religious houses and shrines so, on 14th September 1538, Dr. John London, the government agent, arrived at Caversham and in a single day closed down the Shrine, stripped it bare of all its religious property and ended over five hundred years of religious devotion.
-The statue was sent up to Thomas Cromwell in London where it was burnt.
+Henry’s break with Rome meant the destruction of all religious houses and shrines and so, on 14th September 1538, Henry’s agent arrived at Caversham and, in a single day, closed down the Shrine, The statue was sent up to Thomas Cromwell in London where it was burnt.

 Today groups and individuals come regularly to pray to Our Blessed Mother at her Shrine.
-During the Millennium Year the Shrine was one of the recognised places to obtain the Holy Year Indulgence.
-We continue the ancient tradition of welcoming pilgrims, and the Cenacle, attached to the church, has facilities for pilgrimage groups.
 For further information about the shrine, or opportunities to visit, please contact the :